skybert/skybert-net/src/python/pytest-hangs-forever.md

 ## The fix

-Two of my app's threads were not daemonic, so Python would wait around forever for until they exited: As none of them were writing precious information to a database, I set them to daemonic.
+Two of our app's threads were not daemonic, so Python would wait around forever for until they exited: As none of them were writing precious information to a database, I set them to daemonic.
 That way, they'd be shut down whenever the `python` program wanted to quit (that's what you normally want, right?):

 In the words of the [Python
 documentation](https://docs.python.org/3/library/threading.html#thread-objects):